lalmada1/Coding-in-R-SPR-2021/schedule.md

 The rest of the chapter is useful information to come back to, but not needed for the lab.
 Similar to last week the chapter will highlight some easy ways to make errors with your code, not to convince you that R is hard, but rather to ensure you are paying attention to some subtle features of computer languages that can impact your data.

-<a class="uk-button uk-button-default" href="https://cssearcy.github.io/AYS-R-Coding-SPR-2020/LABS/lab-02-instructions.html">LAB-02 Instructions</a>
+<a class="uk-button uk-button-default" href="https://lalmada1.github.io/Coding-in-R-SPR-2021/LABS/lab-02-instructions.html">LAB-02 Instructions</a>

 <a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/home/2056378">Download the Template</a>

-**Submit Solutions to the iCollege Assignment Folder by 11:59pm on June 25.**
+**Submit Solutions to the iCollege Assignment Folder by 11:59pm on Jan 28.**

 <br>
 <br>